HappyM0f0/ClassProject2022/README.md

   **Level of English proficiency

+  # Cost of Living Index
+  The cost of living index gives us insight into housing affordability, expenses, health care costs, and overall standard of living.
+As a business you are able to use the cost of living index information

 In the below example business score and cost of living are compared between various cities across the United States.
 Our bucket system reveals the highest cost of living cities are mostly bigger metropolitian cities, and some of the lower cost of living is some of the smaller cities and metro areas.

   ![GitHub Graph](https://github.com/HappyM0f0/ClassProject2022/blob/main/BUSINESS%20SCORE%20AND%20COST%20OF%20LIVING.PNG?raw=true)